Special spring whale watching

-In 2021 we will be offering special spring whale watching trips, with an emphasis on searching for Killer Whales.
+Again in 2024 we are offering special spring whale watching trips, with an emphasis on searching for Killer Whales.
 There are no guarantees, as they come and go, but Killer Whales are seen more frequently during the mom/calf Gray Whale migration during April and May.
 See below for additional details.

 Killer Whales frequent Monterey Bay more often during these Spring months, mostly because they are searching for Gray Whale cow/calf pairs.
 The calves are the seasonal prey specialty of Killer Whales, although they are also looking for other marine mammals, such as Sea Lions, Harbor Seals, Elephant Seals and dolphins.
 We may witness such predation events on our trips and will spend extended time with the whales to observe these predation events, feeding, and social behavior.
 We are offering these extended trips multiple days in a row, as your chances to encounter Killer Whales and potential predation events increase with more days at sea.